Estimated reading time: 4 minutes

 - Don’t use more than three font sizes on your business card.
 (Two is ideal!)

-- Create contrast between text and background on your design…you want every text field to stand out.
+- Create contrast between the text and background on your design… you want every text field to stand out.

 4 font combinations to inspire your next business card